Future Nillumbik Committee FAQs

 All seven Councillors are members of the Future Nillumbik Committee.

-The committee agenda will be structured on the portfolios assigned to individual Councillors, with the relevant portfolio Councillor to chair the section of the meeting for those items which relate to their portfolio.
+The Committee agenda is structured on the portfolios assigned to individual Councillors, with the relevant portfolio Councillor to chair the section of the meeting for those items which relate to their portfolio.

-The portfolios are Community Services (Cr Jane Ashton), Economic Development and Marketing (Cr Karen Egan), Environment and Sustainability (Cr Grant Brooker), Finance and Governance (Cr Peter Clarke), Infrastructure (Cr John Dumaresq), Social Infrastructure (Cr Bruce Ranken) and Planning (Cr Peter Perkins).
+The portfolios are Community Services (Cr Jane Ashton), Economic Development and Marketing (Cr Karen Egan), Environment and Sustainability (Cr Grant Brooker), Finance and Governance (Cr Bruce Ranken), Infrastructure (Cr John Dumaresq), Social Infrastructure (Cr Peter Perkins) and Planning (Cr Peter Clarke).

 What matters can the Committee consider?

 The Future Nillumbik Committee has delegated authority from Council to consider most matters, with some exceptions such as declaring a rate or charge and approving and abandoning planning scheme amendments.